OptiComp/OptiComp/README.md

 - **Final Score:** The score, or evaluation result after completing the benchmark.
 - **Best Params:** Best parameters during benchmarking.

-These results provide insights into the performance and outcomes of each optimizer, enabling easy comparison between them.
+These results provide insights into the performance and outcomes of each optimizer, enabling easy comparison between them.\
+For more information, please visit the [results](https://github.com/OptiComp/OptiComp/wiki/Results) sectoin in the wiki.

 <br>